mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 Before you begin, note that the filenames, seed IDs and Bitcoin addresses used in this primer are intentionally invalid and are for purposes of illustration only.
-As you perform the exercises, you'll naturally substitute real ones in their place.
+As you perform the exercises, you will substitute real ones in their place.

 The up arrow (for repeating commands) and tab key (or Ctrl-I) (for completing commands and filenames) will speed up your work at the command line greatly.